ALL

 • take rest breaks

-• alternate between an upper body exercise and a lower body exercise
+• switch between an upper body exercise and a lower body exercise

 • exercise during the part of the day when you have the most energy

 Uhthoff’s phenomenon causes MS symptoms to get worse as your body temperature goes up.
-This can lead to overheating when you exercise or do other activities that raise your body temperature, such as:
+This can lead to overheating from exercise or things that raise your body temperature, such as:

 • hot flashes